How Much Is Your Classic Car Worth?

 The next time you attend a car show, consider chatting with other event attendees.
 Networking is another useful tool..

 How Relative Worth Comes Into Play

-As we discussed earlier, relative worth are the factors that make a vehicle more or less valuable, but may or may not affect the overall selling price of the vehicle.
+As we discussed earlier, relative worth includes factors that make a vintage car more or less valuable but may or may not affect the overall value.
 Relative worth is impacted by the motivation of the buyer and the seller and their reasons for pursuing a sale, including the buyer or seller's personal finances, time, and health status.
-Additionally, relative worth includes nostalgia and the history of the vehicle.
+Additionally, relative worth includes nostalgia and the history of the car.

 Relative worth may also tempt you to make a spontaneous purchase if your dream car just so happens to appear before your eyes.
-To avoid losing the car, you may be willing to pay a price well over the market value of the vehicle.
+To avoid losing the car, you may be willing to pay well over the market value.